 Ask yourself: “Which of my ‘inner messes’ right now objectively exceeds my strength alone — and whom can I turn to for support, without demanding of myself ‘clean everything alone in a couple of days’?”

 Today, if the theme resonates, write down one small “area of mess” you are truly ready to begin with, and one step of support: a person, a practice, a specialist.
-The Guardian recognizes such steps as respect for scale, and in the dreams that follow shows chaos more gently, giving you the chance to act rather than freeze.
+The Guardian recognizes such steps as respect for the scale, and in the dreams that follow handles chaos more gently, giving you the chance to act rather than freeze.

 Astrological note: A dream of endless mess often comes during tense transits of Neptune through your 6th or 4th house, during its aspects to the Moon, and in periods when Saturn overloads your 6th house.
 Pisces, Virgos, and Capricorns recognize this dream with particular accuracy.
 If Neptune is now touching your Moon — the Guardian shows the accumulated, and the dream conveys this through a chaos in which you must not run but plan serious work.